Champii/Nodulator/README.md

 #Config#

-  Config system actualy permit to switch betwin InRAM Document system (Default value, no persistant data) and Mysql.
+  Config system actualy permit to switch betwin InRAM Document system (Default value, no persistant data), Mysql and Mongo.

   You have to call Config method only once, and before declaring any resources.

     Modulator.Config
-      dbType: 'Mysql'   # You can select 'SqlMem' to use inRAM Document (no persistant data, used to test)
+      dbType: 'Mongo'         # You can select 'SqlMem' to use inRAM Document (no persistant data, used to test) or 'Mongo' or 'Mysql'
       dbAuth:
         host: 'localhost'
-        user: 'test'
-        pass: 'test'
         database: 'test'
+        port: 27017           # Working only for Mongo (can be ignored, default value is 27017)
+        # user: 'test'        # For Mongo, these fields are optionals
+        # pass: 'test'        #

   If you omit to call Config, it will takes default value (dbType: 'SqlMem')